fledge-iot/fledge/docs/91_version_history.rst

        - The data sent to notification rules that register for audit information has been updated to include the complete audit record.
 This allows for notification rules to be written that trigger on particular auditable operations within the system.
        - The notification service would sometimes shutdown without removing all of the subscriptions it holds with the storage service.
 This could cause issues for the storage service.
 Subscriptions are now correctly removed.
        - The command line interface to view the status of the system has been updated to correctly show the statistics history collection task when it is running.
-       - A problem with incorrect timestamps in the readings graphs when the timezone of the machine was something other than UTC has been resolved.
-       - A number of inconsistencies in the timezone returned by API calls have been resolved.
-All API calls should return timestamps in the UTC timezone unless a timezone explicitly included in the response.
+       - The issue of incorrect timestamps in reading graphs due to inconsistent timezones in API calls has been resolved.
+All API calls now return timestamps in UTC unless explicitly specified in the response.
        - An issue with the code update mechanism that could cause multiple updates to occur has been resolved.
 Only a single update should be executed and then the flag allowing for updates to be applied should be removed.
 This prevents the update mechanism triggering on each restart of the system.
        - A problem that prevented the modbusC south plugin from being updated in the same way as other plugins has been resolved.
        - An issue with trying to create a new user that shares the same user name with a previous user that was removed from the system failing has been resolved.